-If you do want to drive a little further to the North Rim, you can do so via Route 89 and you'll get to visit the spectacular Vermillion Cliffs National Monument on the way, but it'll take twice as long to get there so you'll need to plan for a much longer road trip!READ MORE - Road Trip from Phoenix to the Grand Canyon
+Bonus: If you do want to drive a little further to the North Rim, you can do so via Route 89 and you'll get to visit the spectacular Vermillion Cliffs National Monument on the way, but it'll take twice as long to get there so you'll need to plan for a much longer road trip!READ MORE - Road Trip from Phoenix to the Grand Canyon

-4 hours 10 minutes from Phoenix (276 miles)
+4 hours 10 minutes from Phoenix (280 miles)